My Barcelona Story – Airports, Beaches and Boobs

 Up until now.

-I must admit that Barcelona has slightly trumped Budapest to become my new favourite city.
+I must admit that Barcelona has slightly trumped Budapest to become my new favorite city.

 Architecture, castles, beaches, parks, city views, art, culture, paella – it really does have it all!